hak8or/Embedded-Linux-System/AT91SAM9N12/USB.md

 Enter a Logic Sniffer.
 This is an indispensable tool which should be sitting right next to your oscilloscope.
 Normally most places that are willing to invest into their equipment have at least one very nice oscilloscope with the ability to decode signals like SPI/I2C/Serial and more.
 But the fancier scopes that sample fast enough can decode the fancier protocols like USB and even PCI-E, but they are fairly pricey (easily $10,000 and more).
 Instead, logic sniffers can be used which tend to be cheaper because all they do is measure HIGH/LOW states, not the signal in 256 (or more) voltage levels.

 Thankfully there are logic sniffers out there like the [DSLogic](http://www.dreamsourcelab.com/dslogic.html) which can measure signals up to 400 Mhz for **only** $100 and work with the amazing open source tool [Sigrok](https://sigrok.org/).
-The best part about Sigrok is it's open source and actually works, including the moderatly intuitve [Pulse View](https://sigrok.org/wiki/PulseView) that lets you graphically view the signal and has many decoders built in, including USB 2.0!
+The best part about Sigrok is it's open source and actually works, including the moderately intuitive [Pulse View](https://sigrok.org/wiki/PulseView) that lets you graphically view the signal and has many decoders built in, including USB 2.0!
 We want to view the D+/D- pair from the USB bus, so I grabbed a random USB device I had laying around and soldered in some wires.
 Yes this totally ruins signal integrity but all we want to do is get a rough idea of what's going on.

 ![USB hardware](images/IMG_20180321_031355.jpg)